Levoric-Learn/community-meeting/README.md

 # Levoric Learn Community Meeting
 Levoric Learn is an open-source initiative dedicated to creating accessible developer resources and tools.
 If you're passionate about contributing to our projects, discussing bug fixes, or exploring innovative ways to enhance our work, this meeting is the perfect opportunity for you.

-Got it!
-Here's the revised version of the "Levoric Learn Community Code of Conduct" with improved grammar and tone in U.S. English:

 ---

 # Levoric Learn Community Code of Conduct